5 ways ELDs will help your fleet

 Marc Moncion, Vice-President of Safety, Compliance and Regulatory Affairs, Fleet Complete

-His chief concern is helping companies prepare for the upcoming change rather than waiting until the last minute.
-And the way to do that is through information.
-With that in mind, here are the five chief benefits, according to Moncion, that Canada's new ELD rule will bring to the industry.
+His chief concern is helping companies with the change.
+With that in mind, here are the five chief benefits, according to Moncion, that Canada's new ELD rule can bring to the industry.

 Increased road safety—for everyone